stg-tud/MUBench/mubench.pipeline/README.md

 * A link to the project's publicly-readable version-control system, and a commit id to a version with the misuse or, ideally, to the commit that resolves the misuse.
 * The misuse's location (file, method, and misused API).
 * Instructions how to compile the project in the respective version.

-## License

-All software provided in this repository is subject to the [CRAPL license](https://github.com/stg-tud/MUBench/tree/master/CRAPL-LICENSE.txt).

-The detectors included in MuBench are subject to the licensing of their respective creators.
-See the information in [the detectors' folders](https://github.com/stg-tud/MUBench/tree/master/detectors).

-The projects referenced in the MuBench dataset are subject to their respective licenses.

-The project artwork is subject to the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).